Lax-Oleinik-type formulas and efficient algorithms for certain high-dimensional optimal control problems: Introduction

 In this paper, we present analytical solutions to certain classes of optimal control problems and their corresponding HJ PDEs, where the associated running cost and Hamiltonian are state-dependent.
-We also provide efficient numerical solvers, which have the potential to solve these problems in real-time, high-dimensional optimal control applications.
+We also provide efficient numerical solvers, which have the potential to solve these problems in high dimension and in real time.
 The organization of this paper is as follows.
 In Section~\ref{sec: HJ_optctrl}, we present the class of optimal control problems and HJ PDEs considered in this paper as well as the analytical solutions of these problems.
 In Section~\ref{subsec: optctrlHJ_1d}, the one-dimensional problems are analyzed.
 In Section~\ref{subsec: optctrlHJ_hd}, we consider a class of separable high-dimensional problems.
 In Section~\ref{subsec:optctrlHJ_hd_general}, we provide a Lax-Oleinik-type representation formula for our most general high-dimensional case.
 In Section~\ref{sec: ADMM}, we propose efficient numerical solvers for these problems and present some high-dimensional numerical results.
 More specifically, in Section~\ref{sec:quad_convex}, we present an efficient exact solver for quadratic initial costs, which will be used later as a building block for more general initial costs.
 In Section~\ref{sec:numerical_convex}, we present an ADMM algorithm using the building block from the quadratic case to solve certain optimal control problems with more general convex initial costs.
 In Section~\ref{sec: ADMM_nonconvex}, we generalize our proposed methods to certain nonconvex initial costs using min-plus techniques.
-In each of these subsections, we present corresponding high-dimensional numerical results.
+In each of these subsections, we present corresponding high-dimensional numerical results using both a CPU and an FPGA implementation.
 In Section~\ref{sec:conclusion}, we make some concluding remarks and list some possible future directions.
 Finally, some technical lemmas and computations for the proofs and the numerical methods are provided in the Appendix.